-McFarland Independent School strives to create an environment of increased parental involvement.
-Our administrative team and the entire faculty and staff actively practice an "open door" policy, believing that the school's parents and community members are an integral part of our success.
-In addition, parents are encouraged to be a part of the team monitoring student achievement.
-Through the parent portal of the McFarland Unified School District's student information system, Aeries, a parent can monitor his/her student's academic achievement, attendance, and behavior, as documented daily at the school.
-Academic progress can be monitored through Edgenuity and parents are notified of school information through the ParentSquare app.
-A marquee also informs parents of ongoing opportunities for involvement.
-Parents are given information regarding ELAC and encouraged to participate in the District 9-12 grade ELAC group.
+San Joaquin High School strives to create an environment of increased parental involvement.
+Our administrative team and the faculty and staff actively practice an "open door" policy, believing that the school's parents and community members are an integral part of our success.
+Opportunities for involvement include participation in budget development (site and district) through LCAP/LCFF meetings held throughout the year, ELAC (English Learner Advisory Committee), DELAC (District English Learner Advisory Committee), and development of the School Plan for Student Achievement (SPSA).
 At least one member of ELAC is elected to serve at the district level, DELAC.
 Other opportunities for parental involvement include LCAP School Site Council, Back-To-School Night, Parent/Teacher Conferences, Career Day, field trip parent supervisors, and school/community events to mark significant milestones such as community holiday festivities (representing the school in parades or through community service events) and graduation ceremonies.
-Parents are also encouraged to enroll in adult education courses and workshops such as Parent Project held during the evenings at the site.
+Parents are also encouraged to enroll in adult education courses held during the evenings at the site.
+Courses specifically supporting parental involvement include the English language acquisition and digital literacy courses specifically designed to support the academic achievement of their students.
+Parents are encouraged to be a part of the team monitoring student achievement by accessing school and student information via the Aeries Parent Portal, Edgenuity Parent Access, and through a phone app, ParentSquare.
+Through the Aeries Parent Portal, a parent can monitor his/her student's academic achievement, attendance, and behavior, as documented daily at the school.